wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

     `https://console.choreo.dev/`

-    Sign in using either your Google or Github credentials.
+    Sign in using either your Google or GitHub credentials.

 2. In the **Services** page, click **Create**.